kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

 ## One more Week

 ## It's almost been a week
 - Since my last post.
 I'm *really* busy.
+I can't post the photos from ICFP just yet, or the JPL photos I took tonight :(
 - This month, instead of Hacktoberfest, I'll be working with a team on an application that will benefit a non-profit local to where I live.
 So I've been in meetings for that.
   So far it's been Trello boards and online meetings and we have a central meeting in person